opendocsg/slw-judgments-backfill/2018_SGHC_78/report.md

 _Arbitration_ – _Setting aside_ – _Public policy_

 [LawNet Editorial Note: The appeal in Civil Appeal No 240 of 2017 was allowed by the Court of Appeal on 9 May 2019.
-See [2019] SGCA 33.]
+See <span class="citation">[2019] SGCA 33</span>.]

 2 April 2018